Skip to main content

 Data security

 Data transfer happens within Baseten’s VPC using secure connections.
-Baseten doesn’t share customer data across tenants and maintains a zero data retention policy.
+Baseten doesn’t share customer data across tenants.
+When you enable training cache, data persists between jobs until you delete the project.
+Ephemeral storage is cleared when your job completes.
 For self-hosted deployments, training can use storage buckets in your own AWS or GCP account.
+To learn more and access official policies and certifications, visit the Baseten Trust Center.

 Storage performance